 In 2008, we will build on this progress in ensuring that utility infrastructure is in place to support our community and its plans for growth.
-Rate increases for were approved for water and sanitary sewer customers as part of the 2008 budget.
+As earlier discussed this year, this will require rate increases for water and sanitary sewer customers.